 The research project continues to draw on the fundamentals of Model-Based System Engineering (MBSE) [7,8].
 International research groups are currently working on the integration of verification processes into MBSE [9], tracking and communicating risks through MBSE tools [10], role models for the application of MBSE [11], and modular product architectures based on MBSE [12].
 Currently, graph-based design methods (compare [13] are developed as a prominent means for realizing MBSE through knowledge representation in UML and compilation by means of a design compiler (DC43, IILS GmbH, Trochtelfingen, Germany [14]) leading to a machine-executable V-model.
-The approach includes representations of requirements [15], functions [16] and abstract physics [17] and was demonstrated on multiple examples such as the design of a balanced two-wheel scooter [18].
+The approach includes representation in complex of the provided of the provi tations of requirements [15], functions [16] and abstract physics [17] and was demonstrated on multiple examples such as the design of a balanced two-wheel scooter [18].
 In the given case, the general procedure can be described applying a V-model which is included in the main V-model representing the development of the whole vehicle (Figure 2).